pbmelo/pbmelo.github.io/_posts/2023-08-10-linuxcnc-with-laser-cutters.markdown

 ## Generating a g-code for a 2D project (machining or laser cutting)

-Inkscape is a powerful tool
+Inkscape is a powerful tool to

 ## Useful links and references